SAP-samples/teched2025-AD160/exercises/ex2/README.md

 ## Exercise 2.1 Use the attachments plugin

-In this opional part of the tutorial, another feature of the CAP framework will be added to the application: With each incident, the user should have an option to add an attachment, for example, a photo the problem description.
-For this, addition logic and an additional UI section is needed to maintain and show attachments for each notification.
+In this optional part of the tutorial, another feature of the CAP framework will be added to the application: With each incident, the user should have an option to add an attachment, for example, a photo the problem description.
+For this, additional logic and an additional UI section is needed to maintain and show attachments for each notification.

-SAP Build Code via CAP and SAP Fiori elements make it easy to add this functionality:
+SAP Build Code via CAP and SAP Fiori elements makes it easy to add this functionality:

 1. Open a new terminal by pressing the hamburger icon on the left side pane
 2. Select *Terminal*